-Even though an instance reference identifies a container (2.9), which specifies a generic interface for all its contained procedures, an instance reference is nonetheless allowed as a specific name in a generic interface.
+Even though an instance reference identifies a container (2.9Containersubsection.60), which specifies a generic interface for all its contained procedures, an instance reference is nonetheless allowed as a specific name in a generic interface.
 This allows, for example, to combine references for instances of containers that have different kind type parameters.
 This is especially important in conjunction with facilities for generic programming.

-2.8.3 Explicit interface
+26 2.8.3 Explicit interface

-1 A subprogram shall have explicit interface where it is referenced if it has a dummy procedure argument that is an updater or an instance reference.
+A subprogram shall have explicit interface where it is referenced if it has a dummy procedure argument that is an updater or an instance reference.

-2.9 Container
+1 2.9 Container

-2.9.1 Container definition
+2 2.9.1 Container definition

-- 1 A container defines an activation record, and may define subroutines, functions, updaters, and an accessor. - 2 A container definition is similar to a derived type definition.
-One important difference is that procedures 30 are defined within it, not bound to it.
-Its specification part declares and defines entities within instance is PUBLIC.
+A container defines an activation record, and may define subroutines, functions, updaters, and an accessor.

+A container definition is similar to a derived type definition.
+One important difference is that procedures are defined within it, not bound to it.
+Its specification part declares and defines entities within instance variables.
+Procedures defined within its accessor-subprogram-part have access to instance variables, and entities within them, using host association.

-1 2 variables.
-Procedures defined within its $accessor$ -subprogram-part have access to instance variables, and entities within them, using host association.
-3 4 5 6 R1526a a container-def is container-stmt $[specification-part]$ $container-subprogram-part$ $end-container-stmt$ 7 8 R1526b container-stmt is CONTAINER [, access-spec] [::] container-name \blacksquare [(type-param-name-list)] 9 10 R1526c container-subprogram-part is $contains\text{-}stmt \ [\ container\text{-}subprogram\ \dots]$ 11 12 13 R1526d l container-subprogram function-subprogram subroutine-subprogram updater-subprogram 14 R1526e end-container-stmt is END [CONTAINER [container-name]] 15 16 C1551a (R1526c) If container-name appears in the end-container-stmt, it shall be identical to the container-name specified in the container-stmt.
-17 18 C1551b (R1526a) The SAVE attrib ute s shall not be specified for a variable declared within the specification 19 20 C1551c (R1526a) The internal-subupdater. prog pram-part shall contain at least one function and at least one 21 22 23 24 3 If the declaration of a variable in the specification part of a container includes initialization , the effect is as it were component-initialization .
+9 10 11 12 R1526a container-def is container-stmt [specification-part] container-subprogram-part end-container-stmt 13 14 R1526b $container-stmt$ is CONTAINER [, access-spec] [::] container-name \blacksquare \blacksquare [(type-param-name-list)] 15 16 R1526c container-subprogram-part is contains-stmt [container-subprogram] 17 18 19 R1526d container-subprogram function-subprogram subroutine-subprogram updater-subprogram 20 R1526e end-container-stmt \mathbf{is} END [CONTAINER [container-name]]

+- C1551a (R1526c) If container-name appears in the end-container-stmt, it shall be identical to the container-name specified in the container-stmt. - C1551b (R1526a) The SAVE attribute shall not be specified for a variable declared within the specification-part of a container. - C1551c (R1526a) The internal-subprogram-part shall contain at least one function and at least one updater. - 3 If the declaration of a variable in the specification part of a container includes initialization, the effect is as it were component-initialization.
 Instantiation of an instance variable includes default initialization of its variables, as if the instance variable were a derived-type object.
-The appearance of initialization does not imply the SAVE attribute.
-25 26 4 4 A container can be declared within the specification part of a main program, subprogram, container, or module.
-27 28 R508 specification-construct is or container-def 29 2.9.2 PUBLIC and PRIVATE ent ities s of a container 30 1 An acc An access-stmt may appear within a container.
-31 32 33 C869 An access-stmt shall appear only in the specification-part of a module or container.
+The appearance of initializationdoes not imply the SAVE attribute. - 4 A container can be declared within the specification part of a main program, subprogram, container, ormodule.

+33 R508 $specification\-construct$ is ••• 34 or container- def

+- 35 2.9.2 PUBLIC and PRIVATE entities of a container - 1 An access-stmt may appear within a container. - C869 An access-stmt shall appear only in the specification-part of a module or container.
 Only one accessibility statement with an omitted access-id is permitted in the specification-part of a module or container.

-34 35 C869a If an access-stmt appears in procedures or ASSIGNMEN container, the entities specified by access-id shall be container =) generic identifiers.
-36 2 The default accessibility of container procedures and $\operatorname{ASSIGNMENT}(=)$ generic identifiers in a container
+- 1 C869a If an access-stmt appears in a container, the entities specified by access-id shall be container 2 procedures or ASSIGNMENT(=) generic identifiers. - 2 The default accessibility of container procedures and ASSIGNMENT(=) generic identifiers in a container 4 is PUBLIC.

-2.9.3 Container subroutine
+5 2.9.3 Container subroutine

-- 2 1 A container subroutine is a subroutine subprogram that is defined within the container definition.
-It - 3 can be used to initialize an instance variable of the container, to which it has access by host association, - 4 or for other problem-dependent purposes.
+A container subroutine is a subroutine subprogram that is defined within the container definition.
+It can be used to initialize an instance variable of the container, to which it has access by host association, or for other problem-dependent purposes.

-2.9.4 Container function
+9 2.9.4 Container function

-- 6 1 A container function is a function subprogram that is defined within the container definition.
-Its usual 7 but not exclusive purpose is to access an instance variable of the container, to which it has access by host 8 association.
-The function subprogram dummy argument list is extended by one additional argument 9 so that the syntax to reference a function can be compatible with the syntax to reference a character - variable.
+A container function is a function subprogram that is defined within the container definition.
+Its usual but not exclusive purpose is to access an instance variable of the container, to which it has access by host association.
+The function subprogram dummy argument list is extended by one additional argument so that the syntax to reference a function can be compatible with the syntax to reference a character variable.